Guardians of the Quantum GAN: Results

 We also counter a corner case where the user trains the qGAN model on a set of quantum hardware in a particular sequence, and the suspected qGAN model has been trained on the same set of quantum hardware but in a different sequence.
 We validate our results in this case by training the classifier on a reduced dataset from the sub-section of model migration.
 We train the qGAN model on unique combinations from the 4 chosen IBM backends, taking 2 at a time.
 We can observe from Fig. \ref{fig:classifier} that the classifier in this situation trains with almost 100\% accuracy.
 We proceed to calculate the threshold value ($\mathcal{M}$) to be $0.999$.
-To test the case, we prepare a dataset comprising 4000 images with images generated by the qGAN trained on two known combinations in two different orders.
-Fig. \ref{fig:singletest} shows that the known hardware combinations are predicted with a near-perfect probability and the unknown sequence of hardware gets classified with a probability much less than the threshold value, $\mathcal{M}(=0.999)$.
+To test the case, we prepare a dataset comprising 4 labels, each with 1000 images generated by the qGAN trained on two known combinations (a sequence of IBM Athens and IBM Kolkata, and a sequence of IBM Jakarta and IBM Washington) in two unknown combinations (a sequence of IBM Kolkata and IBM Athens, and a sequence of IBM Washington and IBM Jakarta).
+Fig. \ref{fig:singletest}.3 shows that the known hardware combinations are predicted with a near-perfect probability and the unknown sequence of hardware gets classified with a probability much less than the threshold value, $\mathcal{M}(=0.999)$.
+This proves that the noise watermark embedded in the images generated by the qGAN depends on the exact sequence of the hardware on which the qGAN is trained.